Last Updated on October 8, 2023 by Joanne Harper

 Wild hermit crabs find new shells while scavenging, so many crustaceans choose to locate themselves in a territory with a plentiful supply of new shells.

 Most hermit crabs rely on seawater to locate shells.
-Animal Behavior explains that the presence of water vapor enhances the senses of hermit crabs, which makes shells easier to locate.
+Animal Behavior explains that the presence of water vapor enhances the senses of hermit crabs, which makes shells easier to find.

 Changing shells involves leaving an existing shell to move into a new shell, making them vulnerable to predators.
 A hermit crab will only consider trading shells if the new home is much better.